sucendo/monumentcat/README.md

 ## Overview

 This application takes the developer through the process of building a web-application using angular.
-The application is loosely based on the **Google Phone Gallery**, which no longer exists.
-Here is a historical reference: [Google Phone Gallery on WayBack](http://web.archive.org/web/20131215082038/http://www.android.com/devices/).
+The application is loosely based on

-Each tagged commit is a separate lesson teaching a single aspect of angular.
+[Google phone gallery](http://www.google.com/phone/).
+Each commit is a separate lesson teaching a single aspect of angular.

-The full tutorial can be found at http://docs.angularjs.org/tutorial.

 ## Prerequisites

 ### Git

-- A good place to learn about setting up git is [here][git-github].
+- A good place to learn about setting up git is [here][git-github]
-- Git [home][git-home] (download, documentation).
+- Git [home][git-home] (download, documentation)

-### Node.js and Tools
+### Node.js

-- Get [Node.js][node-download].
-- Install the tool dependencies (`npm install`).
+- Generic [installation instructions][node-generic].
+- Mac DMG [here][node-mac]
+- Windows download from [here][node-windows].
+(You will also need [7 Zip] to unzip the node archive) (and don't forget to add `node.exe` to  your executable path)

 ## Workings of the application

 - The application filesystem layout structure is based on the [angular-seed] project.
-- There is no dynamic backend (no application server) for this application.
-Instead we fake the application server by fetching static json files.
+- There is no backend (no server) for this application.
+Instead we fake the XHRs by fetching static json files.
 - Read the Development section at the end to familiarize yourself with running and developing an angular application.